As I had never

-As I had never done any type of work experience in a school before Unit X, or ever really worked with any kind of special needs people, this was an opportunity I was definatley going to be a part off, it was a very intruiging experience as it allowed me to understand another kind of industry I could go down, a whole new yet different kind of role I could concider for the future.
+done any type of work experience in a school before Unit X, or ever really worked with any kind of special needs people, this was an opportunity I was definatley going to be a part off, it was a very intruiging experience as it allowed me to understand another kind of industry I could go down, a whole new yet different kind of role I could concider for the future.
 There was a clear point being put accross by how exactly the procceses would be different if I was to go down this chosen profession.

 The 'rough' percentages regarding the amount of people in our near region who have special needs was quite shocking, but still came as a massive suprise to me.
 Learning that one fifth of the population have a generic form of special needs really surprised me, as I already knew special needs isnt only branded as how a person may look but the brain of an individual too, it was also made very clear that there would be a very high chance that if I were to become a teacher in this proffesion, I would more than likely have a child with special needs in atleast one of my classes.

-not particularly challenging, but essential for success.
+When working with students with a learning disability, there are a number of factors you have to consider, not particularly challenging, but essential for success.
 When teaching a new skill, repetition will often be needed for the child to grasp the concept of what exactly is going on and to take it in properly and accuratley.
 This repetition process is also essential because they do not tend to generalise the skills they are taught as effectively as you may think, you could have to explain something several times, you may think they understand something, when in matter of fact, they could still get it wrong until they have had a numerous time to practice,This therefore does require the teaching of the specific skills.

 During the talk, the Head Teacher did highlight how important it is to keep the context of the learning age very specific.
 For example if working with teenagers or adults, the topic must be something that a person of the same age without any learning disabilities would enjoy learning about, but on a simpler scale, this is something that can often be misconstrued or misunderstood, and therefore does not capture their full interest.